rchillyard/Gryphon/README.md

 Versions
 ========
-The current version is 0.1.0
+The current version is 0.1.1

-This supports the Prim application, and provides dfs and bfs graph traversal.
+Version 0.1.0 supports the Prim application, and provides dfs and bfs graph traversal.